lazavgeridis/Comparing-Vector-Space-Representations-for-Images/README.md

 # Description

+### Extracting Latent Space Representations

-We start off by loading a pretrained autoencoder model (Part 2), and basically converting each image (28x28 pixels) to a 10d latent space representation, as show below:
+We start off by loading a pretrained autoencoder model (Part 2), and basically converting each image (28x28 pixels) to a 10D latent space representation, as show below:

 ![Screenshot](images/ae_reduce.png)

+### NN Search in the 2 Vector Spaces

+### Earth Mover's Distance

+### Clustering in the 2 Vector Spaces